msvticket/katacoda-scenarios/kubernetes-debugging/intro.md

-This is a workshop in debugging applikation execution problems in Kubernete.
+This is a workshop in debugging application execution problems in Kubernete.